Five Simple Ways to Improve Clinical Trial Recruitment

 Over the years, Health Union’s research shows that patients express an interest in clinical trials due to the potential benefit for themselves, as well as for others who may benefit.
 Despite the interest, patients may still have some trepidation and fears of the untested treatment, potential side effects, or stopping their current treatment.
 From initial contact, study staff should ask patients about any concerns they may have and take the time to listen to the responses – building patient trust that trial staff will have their best interests in mind throughout the entire study process.
 Proactively asking questions about fears and concerns helps avoid a situation where patients feel they have to search online for answers to their questions or concerns about the trial or its process, to avoid being misled by internet rumors.
 Provide educational materials such as pamphlets, FAQs, or a patient-friendly website, that include content on what to expect during the trial, the process, potential benefits as well as potential risks, and how to contact trial staff with any questions or concerns at any time.

 Reaching potential patients for a clinical trial is becoming easier with the advancements in online technologies and social media, enabling study sponsors and CROs to meet patients where they are at any time of day.
 Every patient expressing interest is a valuable asset, particularly those clinical trials recruiting from small populations of patients.
-Organizations put a lot of time and effort into planning and managing a study; taking time to attend to these five details will help to ensure interested patients stay engaged for timely recruitment.
+Organizations put a lot of time and effort into planning and managing a study; taking time to attend to these five details will help to ensure interested patients stay engaged for timely and improved clinical trial recruitment.